Montreal During Formula1: The Gold, The Glam, The Grand Prix

 Longer answer?
 Montreal doesn’t just host the Grand Prix, it becomes it.

 People fly in from everywhere.
 Hotels book out.
 Rooftops get lineups.
-Streets shut down, DJs take over entire blocks, and champagne flows like it’s part of the city’s water system.
+Streets shut down.
+DJs take over entire blocks.
+And champagne practically replaces water for the weekend.
 But somehow, it never feels exclusive in that velvet-rope, need-a-wristband kind of way.
 Montreal makes the spectacle feel like something you’re invited to, even if you’re just passing by.

-The race energy seeps into every part of the city.
-You’ll find pedestrian-only zones across a few downtown areas like Crescent, Peel, and de la Montagne turn into open air-stages filled with:
+That open-armed energy turns into a citywide takeover, where you’ll find pedestrian-only zones across a few downtown strips like Crescent, Peel, and de la Montagne that are filled with:

 • F1 streaming live on big screens